microsoft/ParrotServe/README.md

     sudo docker build . -t parrot
     ```

-    Then start a docker instance.
+    Then start a docker instance (Run the following command in the root directory of this repo).
     ```bash
-    TODO
+    docker run --gpus all -itd -v $PWD/../ParrotServe:/app --name parrot parrot /bin/bash docker exec -it parrot /bin/bash
     ```

 * Choice 2: Manual Setup.
 Following the instructions in [INSTALL.md](INSTALL.md) to install the dependencies and Parrot.

 ### 2.3.
-Preparing the Dataset.
+Preparing the Dataset

 Most of our datasets are already included in the repository (in the `artifact/workloads/` folder).
 The ShareGPT dataset (For benchmarking chat applications) needs to be downloaded manually due to its large size.
 ```bash